pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Symptom**

-All TKGI CLI cluster operations fail including attempts to create or delete clusters with `tkgi create-cluster` and `tkgi delete-cluster`.
+All {{ vars.product_short }} CLI cluster operations fail including attempts to create or delete clusters with `tkgi create-cluster` and `tkgi delete-cluster`.

 The output of `tkgi cluster CLUSTER-NAME` contains `Last Action State: error`, and